preamble attached >>>

 FAA's Determination

-condition described previously is likely to exist or develop on other
+described previously is likely to exist or develop in other products of

-This proposed AD would require, at the next piece-part exposure,
+This proposed AD would require, at the next exposure of the HPT

-repetitive FPIs to detect indications (indications) or linear
+rotor assembly, repetitive FPIs to detect indications or linear

-indications (any indication which is four times longer than the width
+indications (any indication that is four times longer than the width of

 necessary, replacement of the HPT front rotating air seal or HPT rotor

-disk with parts eligible for installation as applicable.
-Additionally,
+disk with parts eligible for installation.
+Additionally, replacing the

-replacing the HPT front rotating air seal with an updated design part
+HPT front rotating air seal with an updated design part constitutes

 Costs of Compliance